-- With this itinerary, since you're not rambling off in the wild, there's not much danger of contracting any infectious diseases, but there is some precautionary health and medical reading for you to do.
+- With this itinerary, because you're not rambling off in the wild, there's not much danger of contracting any infectious diseases; however, you should still do some precautionary health and medical reading.

-- Your ATM and credit card are probably all you'll need for taking care of your expenses, but familiarize yourself with money matters so you won't have any unwanted surprises.
+- Your ATM and credit cards are probably all you'll need for covering your expenses, but familiarize yourself with money matters so you won't have any unwanted surprises.

-- If you have the choice, I'd advise late April, September or October (after the National Day Holiday) as the best times to visit China, but read all about the weather in China so you'll know just what to expect...and what to pack.
+- If you have a choice, book your trip for late April, September, or October (after the National Day Holiday on Oct.
+1, which are the best times to visit China.
+Read about the weather in China so you'll know what to expect...and what to pack.